 On February 1, 2022, Metro Manila and most other provinces were de-escalated to Alert Level 2 until February 28, 2022 in which the government approved the further de-escalation to Alert Level 1.
-As of June 30, 2022, Metro Manila and the other provinces maintained Alert Level 1 status.
+This continued until Q3 2022.

 The Group has recognized the health and business risks posed by the virus to the general public and the need to join the collective effort in mitigating the spread of COVID-19.
 In the face of this global crisis, the Group remains collected and vigilant as it operates and maintains mitigation efforts to help safeguard the health and safety of its employees and customers.